 In which only 3-4 stairs are require to reach plinth level and we can easily drive bikes, cars to parking and even during rainfall it will protect property from storm and drainage water.

-Due to these problems plinth height should level should be decided very carefully so that its neither too high nor too low as compared to the road level.
+Due to these problems plinth height should keep very carefully neither too high nor too low.

-The Ideal plinth height is 1.5 feet high above the road level.
+The Ideal plinth height is 300mm to 600mm above the permanent adjacent road level.